picketbox/picketbox-quickstarts/simple-http-form-auth/README.md

-HTTP CLIENT_CERT Authentication Example
+HTTP FORM Authentication Example
 ===================

 What is it?
 -----------

-This example demonstrates how to enable HTTP CLIENT_CERT Authentication in web applications.
+This example demonstrates how to enable HTTP FORM Authentication in web applications.

 The example can be deployed using Maven from the command line or from Eclipse using JBoss Tools.